 How to become a Communication Fellow

-In participating departments, we solicit applications to become Communication Fellows once a year, just before spring break.
+In participating departments, we solicit applications to become Communication Fellows once a year, in early spring.
 Here’s what you can expect from the application process:

-- Interviews by invitation to discuss your interest in the program and assess your approaches to communication and coaching
+- Selected candidates will be invited to an interview, where you will discuss your interest in the program and share your approaches to communication and coaching.

 Candidates must be affiliated with a participating MIT School of Engineering department.
 Find your department’s Fellow recruitment information using the following links, which will lead either to an informational webpage or to the relevant Comm Lab manager’s email for inquiries.